ptendolkar/OneDrive-Sync/README.md

 # OneDrive-Sync
-Small Python program to sync images on OneDrive cloud with a local directory for linux distros
+Small Python program to sync images on OneDrive cloud with a local directory for linux distrubtions

 # Requirements
 * Python 2.7 or higher